yiwern5/wintech-productivity-app/README.md

 - **Clerk**:
 Clerk is an authentication and user management service that simplifies the implementation of secure user authentication in web applications.
 It provides features like multi-factor authentication, passwordless login, and user role management.
 Clerk helps ensure that Lifesync's user data is handled securely and that the authentication process is seamless for users.

+- **Firebase**:
+Firebase is a powerful backend-as-a-service (BaaS) platform, seamlessly integrated for data storage and real-time updates.

 ## Getting Started
 1. Install Expo Go on your mobile device / Install Android Simulator on your local machine.